arifinrais/akin-pipeline/ingestion/docs/topics/introduction/quickstart.rst

         {u'total_purged': 90, u'server_time': 1450817758, u'crawlid': u'abc1234', u'spiderid': u'link', u'appid': u'testapp', u'action': u'stop'}

-In this case we had 90 urls removed from the queue.
+In this case, we had 90 URLs removed from the queue.
 Those pending requests are now completely removed from the system and the spider will go back to being idle.

 --------------

-Hopefully you now have a working Scrapy Cluster that allows you to submit jobs to the queue, receive information about your crawl, and stop a crawl if it gets out of control.
-For a more in depth look, please continue reading the documentation for each component.
+Hopefully, you now have a working Scrapy Cluster that allows you to submit jobs to the queue, receive information about your crawl, and stop a crawl if it gets out of control.
+For a more in-depth look, please continue reading the documentation for each component.